 (Deleting multiple categories)

 The categories you’ve selected will be removed …

-In your ‘Categories’ panel, locate the category item that you would like to edit, then place your mouse over the category title, and click Edit …
+In your ‘Categories’ table, find the category item to be edited, then hover over the category name, and click Edit …

 This brings up the ‘Edit Category’ panel.
-Make changes in the category fields, and click Update to save your changes …
+Make changes to the information in the category fields, and click Update to save the details …

-You can also edit a category using the Quick Edit option.
-Hover over the category title you want to edit and click on Quick Edit …
+You can also edit information in categories using the Quick Edit option.
+Hover over the category title you would like to edit and click on Quick Edit …

 Edit your details and click Update Category to save your changes …

 Changing the category slug will change the URL of posts assigned for that category.
 This can lead to “page not found” errors when visitors click on links pointing to posts published elsewhere.

 For this reason, we recommend investing time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your site is established.

 Post Category – Useful Tip